What is the difference between stage 1, 2 and 3 tuning?

 Stage 1 modifications.

 A stage 1 modification can be added in isolation.
 This means that a true stage 1 modification part does not require any other engine modifications to get it to work.
-Whilst other mods can help to raise the power gains and realise the full potential of the mod they are not mandatory.
+Whilst other mods can help to raise the power gains and realize the full potential of the mod they are not mandatory.
 These are at the bottom end of the tuning scene in terms of the overall benefits you will get.

-Stage 1 mods are generally a straight forward DIY fit and should work on a standard engine that is in good condition.
+Stage 1 mods are generally a straightforward DIY fit and should work on a standard engine that is in good condition.

 Stage 2 modifications